griffin-school/intro-to-web-dev/angular_setup.md

 If you need to create a new angular route, look at the routing section.
 If you need to create a new directive, look at the directive section.

 ## Goal
-The goal to create two pages using angular:
+The goal for these instructions is to create two pages using angular:

 1. The root page that shows a list of Channels.
 The Channel title should be a link to the Channel *show* angular page
 ![Angular Root](./angular-root.png?raw=true "Optional Title")